State Executive Nondefense or "Failure to Defend"

 Of particular interest is an actual discussion in 2009 among attorneys general on the precise issue of how they respond when faced with a statute - or a state regulation - that may be unconstitutional.
 In this video, state attorneys general and former attorneys general are remarkably candid as they assess their responsibilities.

 The National State Attorney Program has, as part of its mission, the development and dissemination of legal information used by state attorneys general in carrying out their responsibilities.
-We hope that by presenting these materials we are contributing that that end.
+We hope that by presenting these materials we are contributing to that end.

 Law Review Articles: